evhub/coconut/DOCS.md

 Python:

 _Can't be done without a long series of checks at the top of the function.
-See the compiled code for the full definition._
+See the compiled code for the Python syntax._

 ### Implicit Partial Application